How Norway spruce can help future forests

 Learning from the results

 Our Plant and Seed Supply team and local foresters are looking after the experiment, and will gain valuable insight into which seed is best suited for the future.
-We can then focus on growing and supplying those varieties.
+We can then focus on growing and supplying those varieties in great quantities.

-We know to expect wetter winters and hotter, drier summers in the decades ahead and it’s vital the forests we plant and look after can cope with these different conditions, and continue to provide a sustainable source of timber.
+We know to expect wetter winters and hotter, drier summers in the decades ahead and it’s vital the forests we plant and look after can cope with these different conditions, and continue to provide a sustainable source of timber for generations to come.

 Blog